e0404/mexSparse/README.md

 - The indexing operations can surpass Matlab's double sparse indexing for larger matrices.
 - Parallelism is used in non-LA operations with stl's (>=c++17) execution policies and OpenMP

 There also exists a SparseSingleGPU prototype which, for now, only can do A\*x and A'\*x.
 It is currently implemented in a way that the Parallel Computing Toolbox is not required, by always copying input / results to / from the GPU such that Matlab only sees the array in RAM.
 Future work will also include returning / accepting gpuArrays, but our vision is to allow usage without the Parallel Computing Toolbox albeit reduced performance in this case.

-In the code
+If you want to contribute, the best thing is to overload a so far non-existing function you know / want to use from Matlab.
+Here's some rules:
+- Functions should always be first implemented in SparseSingle before their counterpart is implemented in SparseSingleGPU
+- Add a test in SparseSingleTest if you add something to the mex interface

 Bigger TODOs for SparseSingle:
 - Simplify the mex calling interface (maybe store function signatures in a map or something like that) or use switch instead of if(strcmp...)
-- Exception handling - don't use mexErrMsg... in the implementation of the class, throw an exception to send a comprehensible error to Matlab via the outer try catch blocks
 - Template the class (towards a general SparseOther that allows other data- and storage types)
 - Enable modification of the class (inserts, horz-/vertcat, etc)
 - Solvers